C-D-Lewis/blog.chrislewis.me.uk/posts/64-Spark-Core-Initial-Thoughts.md

 ---
-id: 1432
+index: 64
 title: Spark Core: Initial Thoughts
 postDate: 2013-12-23 23:47:44
 original: https://ninedof.wordpress.com/2013/12/23/spark-core-initial-thoughts/
 ---

 As with the Pebble smartwatch, I also backed another project called [Spark Core](http://spark.io), which promised the idea of a small, compact and easy to use Wi-Fi-enabled Arduino like device.
 And I must say, they certainly delivered!

 ![](http://ninedof.files.wordpress.com/2013/12/img_20131223_140517.jpg?w=545)